bfe-tech-recruitment/Opps-page/_posts/2021-06-22-Application-Portal.md

 ---
 title: "[Project] Application Portal (React / Django / DevOps)"
-smallprint: "Commitment: 10 hrs/week for 2 months.
+smallprint: "Commitment: 10 hrs/week for 8 weeks.
 Schedule negotiable.
 Prior experience preferred."
 summary: "Sharpen your development and project management skills while creating lasting social impact" # this will be visible on platforms like LinkedIn when sharing
 categories: [Global, Technology]
 ---